The Uncles are sitting in the De Soto, smoking.

-After smoking out, Andy declares we had to go eat.
+After smoking out, Andy declares we have to go eat.
 Even artists get the munchies.
 We walk across Union Square to Max’s Kansas City.
 As we are seated, Andy asks Patti Smith and Robert Maplethorpe to join us.

-“You should shoot these boys, Tim and Jack are lovers,” Andy remarks to Maplethorpe, the photographer.
+“You should shoot these boys.
+Tim and Jack are lovers,” Andy remarks to Maplethorpe, the photographer.

 “Hey.
-He’s my boyfriend,” Patti complained.
+He’s my boyfriend,” Patti complains.

 “Well, Tim’s mine.
 We can share.”